Jim Hunt

+Many credit Hunt and his leadership example being a major reason why, in contrast to many ex-Confederate and border states, North Carolina's Democratic Party has managed to stay relevant in state politics from Ronald Reagan's presidency through 2024.

 Early life

-Hunt was born on May 16, 1937, in Greensboro, North Carolina to James Baxtor Hunt, a soil conservationist, and Elsie Brame Hunt, a schoolteacher.
+Hunt was born on May 16, 1937, in Greensboro, North Carolina to James Baxter Hunt, a soil conservationist, and Elsie Brame Hunt, a schoolteacher.
 When he was a child, the family moved to a farm outside of Wilson, North Carolina.
 He was raised in the Free Will Baptist Church but later converted to Presbyterianism.

 He is a graduate of North Carolina State College, now known as North Carolina State University, with a B.S. in agricultural education and a M.S. in agricultural economics.
 During his undergraduate career, Hunt was involved in Student Government.
 He was the second student to serve two terms as Student Body President of NC State.
 His master's thesis was about economic analysis of different tobacco production techniques.
 In 1964, he received a J.D. from the University of North Carolina School of Law.
-He went on to serve as the President of the Young Democratic Clubs of North Carolina, now known as the Young Democrats of North Carolina.
+He went on to serve as the president of the Young Democratic Clubs of North Carolina, now known as the Young Democrats of North Carolina.

 Political career

 From 1964 to 1966, Hunt was a Ford Foundation economic advisor in Nepal.
 After working on several state and national campaigns for Democratic candidates and attending several Democratic conventions as a delegate, in addition to his work with the North Carolina Young Democratic Clubs, in 1972 he ran successfully for lieutenant governor.
-He was sworn-in on January 5, 1973.
+He was sworn in on January 5, 1973.
 With the election of James Holshouser as governor in 1972—the first Republican to win the office in decades—the Democratic majority in the General Assembly was compelled to raise the stature of the office of the lieutenant governor.
 It raised the job's salary from $5,000 to $30,000 per year, increased the office operating budget, and expanded its staff from two to five.

 Hunt was first sworn in as Governor of North Carolina on January 8, 1977.
 He is the only Governor of North Carolina to have been elected to four terms.
-He was first elected Governor in 1976 over Republican David Flaherty and was re-elected in 1980, defeating I. Beverly Lake.
+He was first elected governor in 1976 over Republican David Flaherty and was re-elected in 1980, defeating I. Beverly Lake.
 Hunt supported a constitutional change during his first term that allowed him to be the first North Carolina governor to run for a second consecutive term.

-Hunt Commission

 In 1981 Hunt chaired the Hunt Commission, named after himself, which established superdelegates in the Democratic National Convention.